Grassroots’ Alternatives to Violence:

 - Maintaining clean schools and neighborhoods, shows our children that we care.

-- The Collaborative Forces needed to accomplish the daunting task of saving our children are:
+- The Collaborative Forces needed to accomplish the above issues are:

 Youth that are most likely to be involved in gun violence need to be specifically identified and target.
 Life skills opportunities should be provided for extremely: difficult to serve youth and young adults:

-- .
-Those between the ages of 14 and 25 are most at-risk for being involved with and/or directly impacted by gun violence in our city.
+- Those between the ages of 14 and 25 are most at-risk for being involved with and/or directly impacted by gun and drugs violence in our city.

 - We must find a way to work with students facing suspension for violence, youth on probation for violence, and youth detained, before they are court involved.